A guide to Canadian study permits

 A welcoming, safe, and diverse country

 Canada’s cities are known for their excellent infrastructure, high safety standards, and well-connected public transport networks.
-The country has a strong reputation for being immigrant-friendly, with over 150,000 Indian immigrants arriving each year!
+The country has a strong reputation for welcoming newcomers and is home to one of the world’s largest Indian diaspora communities.

 What is the Canadian study permit

 To study in Canada as an international student, you’ll need a Canadian study permit.
-This isn’t a travel visa, but once approved, you’ll also receive a visitor visa or electronic travel authorization (eTA) to enter the country.
+A study permit allows you to study in Canada and is not a travel visa.
+Depending on your nationality, you’ll also receive either a visitor visa or an Electronic Travel Authorization (eTA) to enter the country.

 Who can apply?